SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 ### Cumulocity MQTT Example Client

-The code of our example MQTT client implemented in Java, which connects to the platform using x.509 certficiates, is available there: https://bitbucket.org/m2m/cumulocity-examples/src/develop/mqtt-client/.
+The code of our example MQTT client implemented in Java, which connects to the platform using x.509 certficiates, is available here: https://bitbucket.org/m2m/cumulocity-examples/src/develop/mqtt-client/.
 This example client uses the implementation of Eclipse Paho, which is described in detail on their website: https://www.eclipse.org/paho/index.php?page=documentation.php.

-Here is an example that shows how to easily add the needed dependency in Maven to use Eclipse Paho client:
+Here is an example that shows how to add the needed dependency in Maven to use Eclipse Paho client:

     <dependency>
         <groupId>org.eclipse.paho</groupId>